Spinfoams, $\gamma$-duality and parity violation in primordial gravitational waves: Abstract

 \section{Abstract}

-The Barbero-Immirzi parameter $\gamma$ appears as a coupling constant in the spinfoam dynamics of loop quantum gravity and can be understood as a measure of gravitational parity violation via a duality rotation.
-We investigate an effective field theory for gravity and a scalar field, with dynamics given by a $\gamma$-dual action obtained via a duality rotation of a parity-non-violating one.
-The resulting relation between the coupling constants of parity-even and parity-odd higher-curvature terms is determined by $\gamma$, opening the possibility of its measurement in the semiclassical regime.
+The Barbero-Immirzi parameter $\gamma$ appears as a coupling constant in the spinfoam dynamics of loop quantum gravity.
+In this work, we highlight that $\gamma$ can be understood as a measure of gravitational parity violation via a duality rotation for the EPRL spinfoam model.
+We call this property $\gamma$-duality, and we investigate an effective field theory for gravity and a scalar field with the same degree of parity violation.
+The resulting relation between the coupling constants of parity-even and parity-odd higher-curvature terms in the effective action is determined by $\gamma$, opening the possibility of its measurement in the semiclassical regime.
 For a choice of $\gamma$-dual effective action, we study cosmic inflation and show that the observation of a primordial tensor polarization, together with the tensor tilt and the tensor-to-scalar ratio, provides a measurement of the Barbero-Immirzi parameter and, therefore, of the scale of discreteness of the quantum geometry of space.